acfatah/conventions-standards-and-guidelines/README.md

 - Helps in code reuse and helps to detect errors easily.
 - Promotes sound programming practices and increases the efficiency of the programmers.

-Everything should be done automatically without any mental cognitive load.
-Nowdays we could take advantage of tooling and AI to do these things.
+Everything should be **done automatically** without any mental cognitive load.
+Nowdays we could take advantage of tooling such as linter, formatter, or AI to do these things.
 Read more at [tooling section](#tooling) to know how to set it up.

 ## <a name='PillarsofQualityCode'></a>Pillars of Quality Code